Flavour (particle physics): Quantum numbers

-In classical mechanics, a force acting on a point-like particle can only alter the particle's dynamical state, i.e., its momentum, angular momentum, etc. Quantum field theory, however, allows interactions that can alter other facets of a particle's nature described by non dynamical, discrete quantum numbers.
+In classical mechanics, a force acting on a point-like particle can alter only the particle's dynamical state, meaning its momentum, angular momentum, and so forth.
+Quantum field theory, however, allows interactions that can alter other facets of a particle's nature described by non-dynamical, discrete quantum numbers.
 In particular, the action of the weak force is such that it allows the conversion of quantum numbers describing mass and electric charge of both quarks and leptons from one discrete type to another.
 This is known as a flavour change, or flavour transmutation.
 Due to their quantum description, flavour states may also undergo quantum superposition.

 In atomic physics the principal quantum number of an electron specifies the electron shell in which it resides, which determines the energy level of the whole atom.
-Analogously, the five flavour quantum numbers (isospin, strangeness, charm, bottomness or topness) can characterize the quantum state of quarks, by the degree to which it exhibits six distinct flavours (u, d, s, c, b, t).
+Analogously, the five flavour quantum numbers (isospin, strangeness, charm, bottomness or topness) can characterize the quantum state of quarks, by the degree to which it exhibits six distinct flavours (u, d, c, s, t, b).

 Composite particles can be created from multiple quarks, forming hadrons, such as mesons and baryons, each possessing unique aggregate characteristics, such as different masses, electric charges, and decay modes.
 A hadron's overall flavour quantum numbers depend on the numbers of constituent quarks of each particular flavour.

 Conservation laws

 All of the various charges discussed above are conserved by the fact that the corresponding charge operators can be understood as generators of symmetries that commute with the Hamiltonian.
 Thus, the eigenvalues of the various charge operators are conserved.

-Absolutely conserved flavour quantum numbers in the Standard Model are:
+Absolutely conserved quantum numbers in the Standard Model are: